ibrahimabdulrasaq/Marketing-Campaign-Performance-Analysis-Tech-Savy-Solution/README.md

 ## Conclusion

+The process began with detailed exploratory data analysis in Excel, where trends, relationships, and structural patterns were identified.
+The workflow then progressed into Power BI for semantic data modeling and advanced analytics.
+A scalable star schema was implemented and supported by a centralized DAX measure layer to ensure consistency, reusability, performance efficiency, and analytical accuracy.

 This project demonstrates the ability to:

-* Execute full exploratory analysis
+* Execute comprehensive exploratory data analysis

-* Build scalable semantic data models
+* Design and implement scalable semantic data models

-* Develop optimized DAX measures
+* Develop optimized and reusable DAX measures

-* Design executive-ready dashboards
+* Build executive-ready, interactive dashboards

-* Translate analytics into strategic recommendations
+* Translate analytical findings into strategic business recommendations

+Overall, this solution demonstrates how structured data modeling, optimized measure design, and interactive dashboard storytelling can transform marketing data into strategic decision support.

 ## Author